 Role: Professor Emeritus

-Role: Associate Dean, Graduate Programs; Professor
+Role: Associate Dean, Graduate Programs; Professor and Chair in Law and Technology (Innovation Chair)

 Role: Professor